simplex-chat/simplexmq/README.md

 ### SMP server

 [SMP server](./apps/smp-server/Main.hs) can be run on any Linux distribution without any dependencies.
 It uses in-memory persistence with an optional append-only log of created queues that allows to re-start the server without losing the connections.
-This log is compacted every on server restart, permanently removing suspended and removed queues.
+This log is compacted on every server restart, permanently removing suspended and removed queues.

 To enable the queue logging, uncomment `enable: on` option in `smp-server.ini` configuration file that is created the first time the server is started.

-On the first start the server generates RSA keys for encrypted transport handshake and outputs its hash every time it runs - this hash should be used as part of the server address: `<hostname>:5223#<key hash>`
+On the first start the server generates an RSA key pair for encrypted transport handshake and outputs hash of the public key every time it runs - this hash should be used as part of the server address: `<hostname>:5223#<key hash>`.

 SMP server implements [SMP protocol](./protocol/simplex-messaging.md).